Kluvens/Computer-Science/Networking/application-layer.md

+## Application layer overview
+two predominant architectural paradigms:
+- client and server: there's a always on server, which services requests from many other clients
+- peer to peer: no always on server, a peer can be a server uploading a file and can be a client downloading a file

 ## Web and HTTP
 Web page consists of objects, each of which can be stored on different Web servers.
 More specifically, a webpage consists of an index html file and urls to each object, when transferring a webpage, we firstly transfer the index file, then all its embedded objects.